Docs Home → Atlas App Services

 To learn more about the Atlas GraphQL API, see Atlas GraphQL API.

 Traditionally developers query the database on the server and access the server from the client through a HTTP API.
 This requires more developer resources and lacks the flexibility of directly querying a database.

-App Services includes the Query API, a powerful API that lets you access MongoDB Atlas data from the client.
-You can query Atlas like you're using a database driver and App Services enforces data access rules rules for all requests.
+App Services and the Realm SDKs include MongoDB Data Access, an API that lets you access MongoDB Atlas from the client using the Query API.
+You can query Atlas like you're using a database driver and App Services enforces data access rules for all requests.